edisonyls/account-helper/README.md

-# github-helper
+# Account Helpers

-A symple github checker to check who is in your following list but not in your follower list.
+A combination of helpers that used to check for your followings who are not in your followers list.

+# Available Helpers

+- Github
+- Instagram